-Here at Taxamo we will, of course, keep you updated on developments in Malaysia.
+Here at Taxamo we will, of course, keep you updated with any further developments in Malaysia and beyond.

 Malaysia and Singapore make digital tax moves

-Malaysia is the second Southeast Asian state to plan such as extension its tax rules to cover digital supplies by foreign suppliers.
+Malaysia is the second Southeast Asian state, after Singapore, to plan such an extension of its tax rules to cover digital supplies by foreign suppliers.
 Both tax jurisdictions are now on track to introduce the new rules at the same time.

-This extension of the SST will be applicable in the areas of software, music, videos and digital advertising, and is similar to Singapore's Goods and Services Tax (GST) that is also to be extended on January 1, 2020.
+This extension of Malaysia's service tax is similar to Singapore's Goods and Services Tax (GST) that is also to be extended on January 1, 2020.
 More on Singapore's plans here.

-In Malaysia, the intention of the SST extension is to level the playing field for local service providers in the area of digital technology to fairly compete with foreign firms.
+In Malaysia, the intention of the service tax extension is to level the playing field for local service providers in the area of digital technology to fairly compete with foreign firms.
 A common theme among such legislative amendments and implementations.

 READ MORE: More context on Malaysia's digital taxation plans (and background) here.